ozairs/apiconnect-install/README.md

     ```
     > apicup subsys exec analytics backup all mybackup myrepo ""
     ```
-    Make sure the backup completed successsfully.
+    Make sure the backup completed successfully.
 Use the command `apicup subsys exec analytics list-backups myrepo` to verify the backup.

 5. Switch the Kubernetes context to the Blue stack (ie `export KUBECONFIG=path_to_kubeconfig`).
 Perform the restore with the command: